-One-Day Pisa Itinerary – the Best Things to Do and See in One Day
+Pisa Itinerary – Best Things to Do in Pisa in One Day

 Pisa is mostly known for one of the most famous buildings in the world – the Leaning Tower of Pisa!
 The bell tower is one of the main attractions in the town of Pisa, located in Italy’s Tuscany region, and probably even in Europe!